openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 15: Voltage.

 Voltage value used for power calculation.
-Configures the value used for power calculation, as only the current for the load on the relay output is measured.

-0 – 250  = 0 – 250 Volt.
-Default value is 220.
+<p&gtConfigures the value used for power calculation, as only the current for the load on the relay output is measured.</p&gt <p&gt0 – 250  = 0 – 250 Volt.
+Default value is 220.</p&gt
 Values in the range 0 to 250 may be set.

 The manufacturer defined default value is ```220```.